joedski/musings/Matomo/Journal 2019-01-15 - Page Actions - Full URLs (AKA Flat URLs).md

 Not sure we actually want to omit that, though, but I'm not sure how to break it down since it doesn't really give any details besides "Others".

 So, that's that, I guess.
 One parameter.
 And sending the correct metrics, that helps, too.
 Now if only we actually changed the page title...

+### Also the Admin Page Can Do That Too

+Looks like you can view the `flat=1` view in Matomo's admin page, too, though the option is at the very very very bottom of the page.

+## Only 100 Records?

+We have `/edit/*` and `/admin/*` routes, too, and I'd kind of wondered where those went.
+Turns out there was a `filter_limit` param with a default value of 100, and `/page` was first because of `filter_sort_order=desc`.  `asc` would give different results.

+This is trivially fixed by adding `filter_limit=-1`.
+The other option is to have the table load each page dynamically, which would probably be better, but possibly more annoying to the user?
+Eh.